-I’ve spent the past six years exploring South America and for me, Guyana has no comparison.
+I’ve spent the past nine years exploring South America and for me, Guyana has no comparison.
 It’s a place of mystery and intrigue; a nation where access to some of the continent’s most magnificent wildlife awaits at each and every remote jungle lodge.

 Don’t believe me?
 Here are 12 reasons why Guyana should be your next travel destination.